15 Gold Prospecting Hotspots in Washington State

 2. Cascade Creek

 This tributary of the Skagit River offers excellent opportunities for gold panning, especially after spring runoff.
-Look for black sand deposits, which often indicate the presence of gold.
+Look for black sand deposits (use a black sand magnet to speed clean-up).

 3. Thunder Creek